 We maintain an allowance for credit losses that represents management's current estimate of expected credit losses inherent in our credit card, consumer banking and commercial banking loans held for investment portfolios as of each balance sheet date.
 We also reserve for the uncollectible portion of finance charges and fees related to credit card loan receivables in the allowance for credit losses consistent with the methodology we use to estimate the allowance for credit losses on the principal portion of our credit card loan receivables.
 We also separately reserve for unfunded lending commitments that are not unconditionally cancellable.
-We build our allowance for credit losses and reserve for unfunded lending commitments through the provision for credit losses, which is driven by charge-offs, changes in the allowance for credit losses and changes in the reserve for unfunded lending commitments.
+We build our allowance for credit losses and reserve for unfunded lending commitments that are not unconditionally cancellable.
+We build our allowance for credit losses and reserve for unfunded lending commitments that are not unconditionally cancellable.
+We build our allowance for credit losses and reserve for credit losses and reserve for unfunded lending commitments that are not unconditionally cancellable.
+We build our allowance for credit losses and reserve for credit losses and reserve for credit losses and changes in the allowance for credit losses and changes in the allowance for credit losses and changes in the reserve for unfunded lending commitments.
 The allowance for credit losses was \$13.2 billion as of December 31, 2022, compared to \$11.4 billion as of December 31, 2021.

 Our allowance for credit losses and reserve for unfunded lending commitments utilize models to derive a quantitative estimate of credit losses that is supplemented with additional qualitative considerations to capture risks and uncertainties not included in the quantitative result.
-Our estimate of expected credit losses, for all loan and unfunded lending commitments, includes a reasonable and supportable forecast period of one year and then reverts over a one-year period to historical losses at each relevant loss component of the estimate.
-We use externally produced consensus estimates as inputs for our forward-looking macroeconomic forecast and consider other forecasts and sources of uncertainty to develop the quantitative component.
-This quantitative result is then supplemented qualitatively by management for economic uncertainty, including the consideration of alternative macroeconomic scenarios, changes and trends in loan portfolios that may not be captured in the quantitative component.
+Our estimate of expected credit losses, for all loan and unfunded lending commitments, includes a reasonable and supportable forecast period of one year and then reverts over a oneyear period to historical losses at each relevant loss component of the estimate.
+We use externally produced consensus estimates as inputs for our forward-looking macroeconomic forecast and consideration of alternative macroeconomic scenarios, changes and trends in loan portfolios that may not be captured in the quantitative component.
 These adjustments represent management's judgment of the imprecision and risks inherent in the processes and assumptions used in establishing the allowance for credit losses.